acetex/flarestore/README.md

 ```

 ### Configulation
-Create the .env file to root off your node.js project.
+Create the .env file to root of your node.js project.
 ```
 #.env
 FS_PROJECT_ID=[Your firestore project ID]